Showing 1 - 1 OF 1

 Fairfax County requires a dog license for dogs not on a military installation.
 All dogs four months of age or older must be licensed.
 To obtain a license the following requirements must be met: A current rabies certificate and proof of spaying or neutering.
 License tags may be purchased by mail, on-line (renewals) or in person.
 By mail: send a completed copy of the Dog License Application, a check payable to the County of Fairfax, and a current certificate of rabies vaccination to the County of Fairfax, Department of Tax Administration, 12000 Government Center Parkway, Suite 261, Fairfax, VA 22035.
-The fee is $10.00 for one year.
+Dog license tags are $10, but are free of charge for service dogs assisting visually impaired, deaf or residents who need mobility assistance.
 For more information and the nearest county office call 703-222-8234 or 703-324-3993.

 Prince William County

 Prince William County requires a dog license for dogs not on a military installation.
 All dogs four months of age or older must be licensed each year.
 To obtain a license the following requirement must be met: A current rabies certificate plus $10.00 for a one year license.
 For questions about dog registration call the Taxpayer Services Office at 703-792-6710 or visit the Prince William County government website for the application form, and other information.

 Prince William County also requires cats to have current rabies certificates but a fee is not charged.